Terra Nova National Park: Fauna

-Animals that inhabit this national park are coyotes, black bears, moose, caribou, black ducks, red foxes, beavers, bald eagles, red squirrels, river otters, lynxes, puffins, snowshoe hares, ospreys, pine martens, and minks.
+Wildlife found in Terra Nova include: coyotes, Newfoundland black bears (an endemic subspecies to the island), moose, Newfoundland caribou (also an endemic subspecies to the island), black ducks, red foxes, beavers, bald eagles, red squirrels, river otters, lynxes, puffins, snowshoe hares, ospreys, pine martens, and minks.
 Marine animals that inhabit offshore are humpback whales, minke whales, fin whales, pilot whales, harp seals, orcas and dolphins.

 Geology

-The park resides in what is termed the Avalon Zone, named for the Avalon Peninsula, and associated with the Appalachian Orogen.
+The park resides in what is termed Avalonia, named for the Avalon Peninsula, and associated with the Appalachian Orogen.
 The zone's western boundary is marked by the Dover Fault and the Hermitage Bay Fault.
 The eastern portion of the park is characterized by the Precambrian Connecting Point Group quartzite, slate, and greywacke.
 The Precambrian Musgravetown Group reddish sandstone, conglomerate, and argillite are exposed along the Trans Canada Highway, and westernmost portion of the park, sandwiching the Precambrian Love Cove Group sericite and chlorite schists.
 A Pleistocene ice cap flowed radially across the island, depositing glacial debris in the western part of the park.